charlie-lyc/hotel_inspection/README.md

-# Inspection Management
+# Hotel Inspection
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
 <br />
-Building simple app [Inspection Management]() for hotel part-time workers and employees.
+I hope this simple app [Inspectors]() will be some of help to part-time workers and employees engaged in hotel inspection.

 ## Backend